SimonFJ20/brainfuck-in-rust/README.md

 The stack is a `Vec` of bytes.

-Brainfuck specifies the stack to have a minimum size of `3 * 10^5 <=> 30,000`, but the VM uses a dymanic `Vec` for the stack, therefore it doesn't allocate ram it doesn't need, and it can grow to infinity size, limited by hardware of course.
+Brainfuck specifies the stack to have a minimum size of `3 * 10^5 <=> 30,000`, but the VM uses a dynamic `Vec` for the stack, therefore it doesn't allocate ram it doesn't need, and it can grow to infinity size, limited by hardware of course.

-Though begin a dynamic `Vec`, each time the stack grows, the VM might have to reallocate and move the entire stack in ram.
+Though a dynamic `Vec`, each time the stack grows, the VM might have to reallocate and move the entire stack in ram.

 ### Execution

-The VM runs through each `Instruction` of the program, matches the operation (`Ops`) and executes the corrosponding function.
+The VM runs through each `Instruction` of the program, matches the operation (`Ops`) and executes the corresponding function.

 It increments the program counter (`ctx.pc`) after each iteration.

 It starts with the program counter (`ctx.pc`) and stack pointer (`ctx.sp`) at `0`.

-It runs until it reaches and `Ops::END`-instruction.
+It runs until it reaches an `Ops::END`-instruction.

 ### Instructions